 Popularized by younger celebrities like Kelly Clarkson, dresses over jeans became a 2000s fashion trend, allowing stars to look dressy without being too formal.

 Also, the dresses over jeans 2000s style signaled the start of first looks that began to blur gender lines with a rebellious feel.

 As another 2000s fashion look, we can thank Paris Hilton for leaving behind; trucker hats were quickly adopted by hip hop fashion lovers, appealing to all, women, men, and genderless.

 Ed Hardy and Von Dutch launched some of the most popular 2000s trucker hats, fast becoming ‘going out’ staple for all.

 Trucker hats were considered one of the chicest accessories of the 2000s and, in their simplicity, worked wonders with t-shirts, jeans, or mini skirts.

-One of the most memorable 2000s fashion looks is Carrie Bradshaw’s iconic name necklace.
+One of the most unique 2000s fashion looks was Carrie Bradshaw’s iconic name necklace.

-Played by Sarah Jessica Parker, Caroline Bradshaw, the fictional character in HBO’s Sex and the City franchise, wore a necklace with the name “Carrie” everywhere.
+Played by Sarah Jessica Parker, Caroline Bradshaw, the fictional character in HBO’s Sex and the City franchise, wore a necklace named “Carrie” everywhere.